rocky-linux/documentation/docs/books/lxd_server/09-snapshot_server.md

 ## Setting Up The Primary and Snapshot Server Relationship (continued)

-Next, as the "lxdadmin" user, we need to set the trust relationship between the two machines.
+Next, as our unprivileged (lxdadmin) user, we need to set the trust relationship between the two machines.
 This is done by executing the following on lxd-primary:

 ```
 lxc remote add lxd-snapshot